I would’ve never dreamed a Kindle Fire could be such a useful tool for homeschooling preschool, but it is!

 (This post contains affiliate links; please see disclosure here.)

 Luckily Amazon has several Fire models available and you can spend as much on these or as little as you want.
 (Can you believe there’s a Kindle Fire for less than $50?
-That’s the one Prissy has since we’re not fans of giving young children expensive electronics.
+That’s the one my kids have.
+We’re not fans of giving young children expensive electronics.
 To each his own, right?)

 Favorite Free Kindle Apps for Preschoolers

 Note: while I originally wrote this in 2016, these app recommendations are current as of March 2020.

 Starfall.com was a great preschool resource for us when The Boy was younger.
 When I found it in the Kindle App Store, I knew it was one we had to try in this format too.